Legal Blog

 What If You Are Interested in Buying Assets From A Company In Bankruptcy/Financial Distress

-The current market conditions present opportunities to acquire businesses at relatively good prices.
-Section 363 of the Bankruptcy Code provides a chapter 11 debtor the opportunity to sell its assets free and clear of claims, liens, encumbrances, competing ownership interests, and other liabilities that may prevent a sale outside of chapter 11.
+The 2020 market conditions presented opportunities to acquire businesses at relatively good prices.
+Section 363 of the Bankruptcy Code provides a Chapter 11 debtor the opportunity to sell its assets free and clear of claims, liens, encumbrances, competing ownership interests, and other liabilities that may prevent a sale outside of Chapter 11.
 As a result, buyers are incentivized by the unique opportunity to purchase distressed assets inside of bankruptcy, especially because the bankruptcy court order approving the sale often expressly forecloses “successor liability” claims against the purchaser.

 With a growing number of cases where courts allow a traditional asset buyer (purchasing assets out-of-court) to become liable for the seller’s liabilities, a court-approved sale of all or part of the seller’s assets brings distinct advantages.
 Another benefit is the ability to cherry-pick favorable contracts and leases, including the ability to take over contracts even if they contain anti-assignment clauses.